SatyamKumar457/SMS_Spam_Detector/README.md

 ## 🧠 Project Overview

 Spam messages are a real problem—annoying at best, dangerous at worst.
-This project applies **Machine Learning** to automatically detect spam SMS messages.
+This project applies **NLP & Machine Learning** to automatically detect spam SMS messages.

 The model is trained on labeled SMS data and deployed as an interactive web app where users can test messages in real time.